kishalaybanerjee/Movie-Suggestion-System/main/EDA.md

 ##        1        1
 ```

-It would be useful to obtain similar breakdowns for fields like genre or cast, which almost always contain multiple categories or actors.
-This will be my next aim.

-Before that, however, the age rating feature clearly has erroneous entries, as time-values like "84 min", "74 min", etc almost definitely belong in the duration column.
-It will be simple to find these and correct them, but this also serves as a reminder that we should naturally keep an eye out for any other mistakes in the dataset:
+Before we begin, however, the Age Rating feature clearly has erroneous entries, as time-values like "84 min", "74 min", etc almost definitely belong in the Duration column.
+It's simple to find these and correct them, and this also serves as a reminder that we should naturally keep an eye out for any other mistakes in the dataset:

 ```r